 What does a Patent Search cost?

 How much does a Patentability Search cost?
-At Grell & Watson Patent Attorneys we perform an in person US search of patents at the US Patent Office verses performing an online search.
-The US Patent Office enables searches for patents differently than online patent searches which focus on keywords searching.
+At Grell & Watson Patent Attorneys we perform an in person US patent search of patents at the US Patent Office verses performing an online search.
+The US Patent and Trademark Office search enables searches for patents differently than online patent searches which focus on keywords searching.
 The US Patent Office groups patents by a classification system and sub-classification system.
 Therefore to find the patents that relate to your invention you drill down based on class and sub-class until you find similar patents.
-The US Patent Office makes hard copies available to review to see if the figures and text are relevant to the invention being searched.
+The US Patent Office search makes hard copies available to review to see if the figures and text are relevant to the invention being searched.
 If you find a US patent or US Patent Application that is relevant cross reference its class and sub-class assignment against the class or classes being searched.

 How much does a US search cost?
 Grell & Watson Patent Attorneys will perform a US search for your invention for:

 US Patent Searches: $450 to perform a search & provide you with copies of prior art references (US patents & published patent applications) located during our search of your invention.
 Business Method patents can run $600 to perform the search.

 US Search Opinion: ~$450-1250 to prepare a written patentability opinion, read and analyze each piece of prior art, compare elements between your invention and the US patents and US patent applications and draft a patentability opinion.